VictorRibeiroLima/spam-go/README.md

 # SPAM SHEREK

-entire shrek script line by line
+Writes the entire shrek script line by line